lilitps/rails-community-app/README.md

 $ heroku version
 ```

-Use the heroku command to log in and
+Use the Heroku command to log in and
 [add your SSH key](https://help.github.com/articles/connecting-to-github-with-ssh/):

 ```
 $ heroku login
 $ heroku keys:add
 ```
-Finally, use the heroku create command to create a place on the Heroku servers for the
+Finally, use the Heroku create command to create a place on the Heroku servers for the
 community app to live:

 ```
-$ heroku create
+$ Heroku create
 ```

 Rename the application as follows: